Nationally Recognized Nursing Care

 Our clinical documentation system integrates proven, evidence-based content into daily clinical processes and supports patient care delivery.
 Through our Shared Governance Councils, our nurses not only keep current on recent developments in health care, but they implement practice standards based on evidence while also generating new evidence.
 Our nurses read, participate in and lead research projects.

-At Holy Spirit, robust resources are provided to support evidence-based practice.
+At Geisinger Holy Spirit, robust resources are provided to support evidence-based practice.
 Our library maintains many current online references, and our expert librarian is available to provide training and assistance to our staff as needed.
 In addition, research consultants from LaSalle University and Messiah College work closely with us in our nursing research.
-Messiah College students and Holy Spirit Hospital nursing staff also collaborate on research projects.
+Messiah College students and Geisinger Holy Spirit nursing staff also collaborate on research projects.
 They share their findings at nursing conferences across the nation.

 Nursing Annual Report and Newsletters